davestroud/ishtar_ai/README.md

    poetry install
    ```

-3. Set up environment variables by creating a `.env` file:
+3. Set up environment variables by creating a `.env` file or using the provided scripts:

+   See [API_SETUP.md](API_SETUP.md) for detailed instructions on setting up API keys.

    ```
    # Required API keys
    OPENAI_API_KEY=your_openai_key